fusionbox/django-authtools/docs/views.rst

 *mostly* drop-in replacements for their :ref:`built-in
 <django:built-in-auth-views>` counterparts.

+In addition to the built-in views, there is a new :class:`PasswordResetConfirmAndLoginView` that logs in the user and redirects them after they reset their password.

 .. note::

     The view functions in Django were wrapped in decorators.
 The classed-based